 We went for Shimano Di2 because that’s actually the only reliable electronic system that’s 1x ready.
 It’s not really offered as a 1x groupset, but by mixing a mountainbike rear derailleur and cassette with road shifters and brakes we got all we needed.
 Because of the very limited budget we opted for the cheaper XT/Ultegra combo over the lighter and more expensive XTR/Dura Ace option.

 Another advantage of using a Shimano mtb rear derailleur is what Shimano calls its “Shadow RD” technology.
-It not only helps to have a greater chain tension to prevent dropping the chain, it’s also 12mm more inwards than a traditional rear derailleur.
+It not only helps to have a greater chain retition to prevent dropping the chain due to the clutch system, it’s also 12mm more inwards than a traditional rear derailleur.
 This is done to prevent hitting the rear derailleur to rocks etc while mountainbiking, but on a triathlon bike it makes for a very aero set up.
 As you can see on the picture, the core of the rear derailleur is hidden behind the cassette.
 Aero is everything!

 The crank is a Dura Ace from one of my old 10speed bikes.
 The old Dura Ace still uses a 130 BCD which gave us some options for specific 1x chainrings.
 It’s actually really hard to find specific 1x chainrings that are big enough!
 We started with a custom FibreLyte 54T.

 It’s really beautiful, aero and light, but we found out that without a chainguide the chain retention was not good enough.
 Because we have to avoid at all costs that she would drop the chain during a race, we mounted a Sram 1x 54T narrow/wide chainring.
 She never dropped her chain again.
 Problem solved.